 Your style guide should have a clear structure, with a contents page and page numbers allowing readers to find relevant guidance quickly.
 Within the document itself, begin with stating rules about logo use—the colorways it can be used in, the backgrounds it can be placed against and the amount of space it will need around the edge of the logo.
 Move on to set down rules of use for the brand typefaces (e.g. appropriate sizing, formatting etc), colors, graphics and photography.
 You can use stationery and merchandize templates as visual examples of correct use of your brand design.
 Once you’ve completed the document, distribute print or digital copies to employees or colleagues who will need to implement your brand design.

 You’ve successfully designed a complete brand identity.
 Congratulations!
+That’s about it for our design resource on branding tips for businesses and e-commerce startups.
 Many of these resources you can find in the 123RF collection—browse thousands of logo templates, fonts, backgrounds and more to craft a professional, high-impact brand identity in no time.

 Now that you’ve learned the 7 essential branding tips businesses must know, click the button below to read about the basics of launching your own e-commerce store or online business.